robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

  * High-throughput
   * indexed 4 million documents in 40 minutes
   * 27 docs/sec indexing throughput

  * IO efficient
   * use word id to compress the index
   * use relative offset to doc to compress the index
   * use double relative offset to further compress the index
   * use ?? to compress the offset further
+  * use compressed word id?
+  * use compressed doc id?

- * flexible input format
+ * Flexible input format
   * support both .gz and uncompressed format

- * incremental indexing
+ * Incremental indexing
   * with our multi-level index format, we can have minimal index data merging during incremental indexing

- * multi-phase indexing
+ * Multi-phase indexing
   * we can do one-step indexing for effiency
   * we can also do step-by-step indexing for debug and learning purpose

- * heavily tested
+ * Heavily tested
   * tested in 4 varied-sized common crawl datasets
   * crossed validation with C and Python implementation
-  * verified in Google Cloud and Amazon AWS
+  * verified on laptop and also on Google Cloud and Amazon AWS

 #### Architecture

  We implemente the indexer with multiple phases.

  * warc parsing

  * lexicon generation

  * lexicon sorting

  * index generation

  * index merging

  * index bucketing

 #### Task Breakdown

 This document is written in collaboration.
 For the code implementation, here is the breakdown for each phase:
  * warc parsing (Robert Wen, for both Python and C implementation)
  * lexicon generation (Robert Wen, for both Python and C implementation)
  * lexicon sorting (Robert Wen, for both Python and C implementation)